jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 \end{align*} $$
 ````

 Once we have the tangent, bitangent and normal vectors we can form a matrix that transforms from an arbitrary co-ordinate system to the tangent space.
-The matrix that achieves this a 3 $\times$ 3 matrix known as the **TBN matrix** (we don't need a 4 $\times$ 4 matrix since we don't need to perform translation)
+The matrix that achieves this a 3 $\times$ 3 matrix known as the **TBN matrix** (we don't need a 4 $\times$ 4 matrix since we don't need to perform a translation)

 $$ \begin{align*}
     \textsf{TBN} &=